-If you liked this golden egg of a nugget, do give the video a thumbs up and share it around to answer this oft-asked question.
-If you’re new here, I’d love to have you as a subscriber.
-I put out fresh content covering all aspects of veganism every Monday, Wednesday and some Fridays.
-To help support Bite Size Vegan’s educational efforts, please see the support page or join us in the Nugget Army on Patreon.
+If you liked this golden egg of a nugget, please share it around to answer this oft-asked question.
+To help support Bite Size Vegan’s educational efforts, please see the support page.

 Now go live vegan, stop eating sphincter food, and I’ll see you soon.